Glossary of University terms

 All students who are not a commencing student.

 Continuous assessment tasks

-These occur within regularly scheduled class time and do not require any additional preparation time other than what would normally be expected for class participation.
-A course may have a number of these tasks during the study period.
+These occur within scheduled class time and do not require any additional preparation time beyond normal class participation.
+A course may contain multiple continuous assessment tasks during the study period.
 Collectively these are known as 'a set of continuous assessment tasks'.
 For more information see Section 1 of the Assessment Policies and Procedures Manual.